CodeForIndy/codeofconduct/README.md

 ####Email Template for Anti-Harassment Reporting

-SUBJECT: Safe Space alert at [EVENT NAME]
+SUBJECT: Safe Space alert at CodeAcross Indianapolis 2015

-I am writing because of harassment at a Code for America Communities event, (NAME, PLACE, DATE OF EVENT).
+I am writing because of harassment at a Code for America Communities event, CodeAcross 2015 Indianapolis, on 2/21/2015 at The Speakeasy on 5255 Winthrop Avenue, Indianapolis, IN, 46220.

 You can reach me at (CONTACT INFO).
 Thank you.